core-wg/senml-spec/draft-ietf-core-senml.md

 The JSON, CBOR, and EXI types are derived from the XML type.
 All XML numeric types such as double, float, integer and int become a JSON Number.
 XML boolean and string become a JSON Boolean and String respectively.
-CBOR representes numeric values with a CBOR type that does not loose any information from the JSON value.
+CBOR represents numeric values with a CBOR type that does not loose any information from the JSON value.
 EXI uses the XML types.

 New entries can be added to the registration by either Expert Review or IESG